Streamlined Computing for Variational Inference with Higher Level Random Effects: Three-Level Models

 and

 \end{result} 2mm

 Algorithm \ref{alg:threeLevelMFVB} provides a streamlined mean field variational Bayes algorithm for approximate fitting and inference for (\ref{eq:threeLevelGaussRespBaye}).
-An explicit streamlined expression for the stopping criterion, $\log\{\pDensUnder(\by;\qDens)\}$, is given in Section \ref{sec:logMLthreeLev} of the appendix.
+An explicit streamlined expression for the stopping criterion, $\log\{\pDensUnder(\by;\qDens)\}$, is given in Nolan (2020).
 We are not aware of any previously published variational inference algorithms that achieve streamlined inference for mixed models with three-level random effects.